dafydd61/diabetes/the-state-of-things/the-state-of-rides.md

 This is a short ride, so:

-1. Not a lot of reduction after.
+1. -50% basal for 1h (the duration of the ride), 1.5h before
-2. -1u for lunch bolus
+2. No bolus adjustments after
 3. No basal reduction after - -20% allowed BG to rise too much.

 - -50% basal, 1.5h before, for 1 hour only